fbpx

 Laurent Gills

-Laurent Gills has participated in several wine Judging events in the last four years such as the TVSO in Tennessee, The Alabama Amateur wine event, the Kentucky State Fair Amateurs’ wine event and the Indy International Wine at Perdue University.
+Laurent has participated in several wine Judging events in the last four years such as the TVSO in Tennessee, The Alabama Amateur wine event, the Kentucky State Fair Amateurs’ wine event and the Indy International Wine at Perdue University.
 He also one of the the only two Third-Year Students to be invited at the Finger Lakes to assist with judging.

 Carole Hackett